-Have you been craving soft and chewy gluten free choc chip cookies?
-I’ll assume that was a big, fat yes!
+Gluten free chocolate chip cookies recipe, anyone?
+I’ll assume that was a big, fat ‘yes please’!
 Here’s my mega-simple recipe – it’s even dairy free and low FODMAP too.

 My gluten free chocolate chip cookies recipe solves one massive problem.
 Why can I still never find freshly baked, soft and chewy gf cookie when I’m out and about?
-2018 – I expected better of you.
-No bother – here’s a recipe that’ll fix all that, sharpish…
+What year do we live in?!
+No bother – here’s my recipe that’ll fix all that, sharpish…

-I’m getting to the point in my gluten free life that I now expect one decent gluten free option at the very least whenever I walk into somewhere.
+I’m getting to the point in my gluten free life where I expect at least one decent gluten free option anywhere I go.
 That’s not too expectant, is it?
 Correct me if I’m wrong!

 So it was time to take matters in to my own hands… quite literally.
 See the photo below for proof.👇🏻 Yep, that’s my gluten free chocolate chip cookies recipe in progress!

 Fortunately for you, they’re so easy to make too!
 Just mix up your cookie dough, roll into balls and thank me later.

 So the moral of the story is this: why hold your breath waiting for the ‘one gluten free option’ when you can just make your own?
 I know what I’d prefer!
-Here’s how to make my gluten free choc chip cookies recipe…
+Here’s what you’ll need to add to your shopping list…

 - 100 g caster sugar